-The well-known programming language BASIC is an acronym for Beginner's All-purpose Symbolic Instruction Code; when we mention BASIC today, we often refer to the BASIC family, not any specific one.
+The well-known programming language BASIC is an acronym for Beginner's All-purpose Symbolic Instruction Code; when we mention BASIC today, we often refer to the BASIC family, not a specific one.
 The BASIC family has a long history since an original BASIC was designed in 1964 by John George Kemeny and Thomas Eugene Kurtz at Dartmouth College in New Hampshire; and BASIC is famous because it is easy to learn and use all the time.
-Thank you all BASIC dedicators and fanatics, your passion affected many people like me, and guided us to the computer science.
+Thank you all BASIC dedicators and fanatics.

-MY-BASIC has a structured BASIC like grammar, and with many other retro and modern features.
+MY-BASIC has a structured BASIC like grammar.
 It would be familiar to you if you ever had programmed with another BASIC dialect.